 - Attend all course meetings

-- Complete Blackboard tutorial before the beginning of semester teaching
+- Complete the Canvas tutorial before the beginning of semester teaching

 - Familiarize themselves with Student Services and other academic support so that students can be referred for support or assistance as needed

-Please note: Graduate students are allowed to hold up to two (2) teaching assistantships; one (1) teaching assistantship and one (1) teaching fellowship; or one (1) teaching fellowship in a single semester.
+Note: Graduate students are allowed to hold up to two (2) teaching assistantships, one (1) teaching assistantship and one (1) teaching fellowship, or one (1) teaching fellowship in a single semester.

 1. Review the TA opportunities on the sidebar on this page.
 Applicants can find details of the tentative opportunities available to them as teaching assistants through two documents: